breadboardengineer1234/QuickNet/docs/types.md

 Use a uniform array when the type of each element is the same, but the number of elements can vary.
 Uniform arrays use 2 extra bytes to store the length, but have the highest CPU optimization.
 The byte size of a uniform array is the sum of the sizes of the elements plus the aforementioned 2 bytes.
 To define a uniform array, declare a table with 1 type inside of it, such as: ```{data.Vector3}```.

 ### Dynamic Array
 Use a dynamic array when both the types of the elements and the number of them are not known at compile time.
 In other words, a dynamic array can contain any number of elements of any type.
 However, this flexibility comes at a significant cost to CPU usage and network bandwidth because QuickNet has to perform extra scans on each element to determine its type, then perform extra buffer operations to store a type tag for each element.
-The size of a dynamic array is the sum of the sizes of the elements plus 2 bytes for the length plus 1 byte for each elemenet.
+The size of a dynamic array is the sum of the sizes of the elements plus 2 bytes for the length plus 1 byte for each element.
 To define a dynamic array simply declare a table with the Any type: ```{data.Any}```.

 ## Dictionaries
 Dictionaries are tables with keys that aren't consecutive integers starting from 1.
 Examples of dictionaries: